-Good manufacturing practice or GMP is part of a quality system covering the manufacture and testing of active pharmaceutical ingredients, diagnostics, foods, pharmaceutical products, and medical devices.
+Good manufacturing practice applicable for all healthcare manufactures such as active pharmaceutical ingredients, diagnostics, foods, pharmaceutical products, and medical devices.
 GMPs are guidelines that outline the aspects of production and testing that can impact the quality of a product.
-Many countries have legislated that pharmaceutical and medical device companies must follow GMP procedures, and have created their own GMP guidelines that correspond with their legislation
+Many countries have legislated that pharmaceutical and medical device companies must follow GMP practicesas per GMP guidelines that correspond with their legislation

 Department of Health and Human Services, U.S. Food and Drug Administration under title 21 of Code of Federal Regulations part 111/820/210 describes about GMP.